-- If you cancel after 30 days, none of your annual fee will be refunded, but you also would not pay any extra early termination fees.
+- If you cancel after 30 days, your annual fee will not be refunded at all, but you also would not pay any extra early termination fees.

-- You may terminate the agreement by providing notice of intent not to renew at least 30 days prior to the expiration of the current term, with no early termination fee.
+- You may terminate the agreement by providing notice of intent not to renew at least 30 days before the expiration of the current term, with no early termination fee.

-- If your annual renewal comes up and you fail to pay it in time, they’ll start charging you monthly fee, which is equal to double your normal annual fee divided by 12.
+- If your annual renewal comes up and you fail to pay it in time, ProPay will start charging you a monthly fee, which is equal to double your normal annual fee divided by 12.

 - ProPay still expects that you are signing up for at least 180 days (six months) of service.

 - If you terminate within 180 days of the effective date, you must pay liquidated damages of $20.
-(They don’t call it an ETF, but it’s basically a small-ish one.)
+(ProPay doesn’t call it an ETF, but it’s basically a small-ish one.)

 - If you cancel service before or after 30 days, you will not be refunded any fees you’ve paid.

 - Although the agreement does not clearly indicate a set monthly fee for month-to-month plans, from the wording, we’re left to assume you’re looking at two times the annual fee, divided into 12 chunks and assessed on a monthly basis.